dpocock/mailmen/README.txt

       apt-get source mailman

    or just download from the Mailman web site.
+If you are using apt-get you may need to execute 'apt-get install dpkg-dev' before the source download will work.

 4. Build a custom instance for each domain, e.g.:

       fakeroot ./make-mailman mailman_2.1.15.orig.tar.gz lists.example.org

    If you are not on Debian, you may need to tweak "make-mailman", particularly the environment variables at the beginning.
+If you get an error message about Python Distutils, execute 'apt-get install python-dev python-setuptools'

    You will find tarballs under /tmp for each of your domains, e.g.
    /tmp/mailman-lists.example.org.tar.gz